Big questions loom ahead of Biden's next spending push, like 'what is infrastructure?'

 U.S. House of Representatives Speaker Nancy Pelosi said on Friday that she had directed senior Democrats to begin working with Republicans on a “big, bold and transformational infrastructure package.”

-Republicans and influential trade groups like the U.S. Chamber of Commerce support large-scale infrastructure spending, but not Democratic efforts to inject climate change or equality policy into a spending bill.
+Republicans and influential trade groups like the U.S. Chamber of Commerce support large-scale infrastructure spending, but have concerns about Democratic efforts to inject policy provisions on climate or equality into a spending bill.

 Representative Peter DeFazio, who chairs the House Transportation and Infrastructure Committee, said in an interview his “tentative timeline” is for the committee to complete action on its portion of an infrastructure bill before the end of May.